savt22/lazyacid/README.md

 This is a cutdown version of my Arduino Nano-based, MIDI, quantised, polyphonic step sequencer.

-It generates a random 16-step bassline quantised to scale and 1/16th to 1/2 notes, and outputs pitch CV, trigger CV, and 2PPQN clock.
+It generates a random 16-step bassline quantised to a chosen scale, using 1/16th to 1/2 notes, and outputs pitch CV, trigger CV, and 2PPQN clock.

-It also accepts 2PPQN clock in and will start/stop (and reset on stop) with the external clock.
+It also accepts 2PPQN clock in and will start/stop (and reset on stop) with the external clock, or it can generate its own clock with variable BPM.

 Features: